glamod/marine-user-guide2/docs/source/index.rst

 Individual source-deck reports
 ==============================

+The data, output and log directories are assumed to be partitioned in source-deck partitions.

 The source_deck_list is a simple ascii file with the list of source ID - deck ID pairs to process by the launcher script.